Few-shot Incremental Event Detection: Models

-\textbf{Development data} \\ In Few-shot incremental event detection, only k available samples are set for each new class.
-We do not use any development dataset to help model training.
-We choose hyperparameters like batch size based on the suggestions by Hugging-face and other papers like Cao\cite{2020-KCN-IED} and Shen\cite{2021-AKE-FED}.
-Also, we modify the hyperparameters for experiments to select the best ones.
+In few-shot incremental event detection, only k available samples are set for each new class.
+We use no development dataset to help model training.
+We choose hyperparameters such as batch size based on suggestions by Hugging-face and others, such as Cao \cite{2020-KCN-IED} and Shen \cite{2021-AKE-FED}.
+We modify hyperparameters for experiments by training data and select the best ones.
 However, we will introduce the development set in subsequent studies.
 We recommend that hyperparameters be selected based on experience or relevant experiments.